yaniveliash/grammy/README.md

 # 📸 Grammy – Your Friendly Instagram Growth Assistant

-**Grammy** helps you grow your Instagram account naturally by interacting with real people who comment on big accounts like NatGeo, BBC Earth, and National Park Service.
-It likes and replies to their posts in a human-like way — safely and slowly.
+**Grammy** helps you grow your Instagram account naturally by interacting with real people who comment on big accounts that share the same interest as your account.
+It likes and replies to their followers posts in a human-like way — safely and slowly, but not so smartly - there is a big chances that it will comment in a manner that won't match the content 😅.

 ---